 A Central Monitoring Station is alerted to the early entry.
 They need to know whether the entry is routine or under duress.
 The monitoring station views the manager in live video as he executes a predetermined security procedure and until he hits an “All Okay” button.
 If there is a problem the manager sends a silent duress alarm rather than the “All Okay” button.
 The monitoring station can listen in and if necessary call the police.

 This is just one layer of automated security that Vanderbilt provides to protect banks and other financial institutions.
 For instance, SiPass® integrated (a product made by Siemens AG) offers protection against cyber threats and intellectual property espionage.
-SiPass meets current IT security requirements for data protection and delivers the highest data security through encrypted data transmission throughout the network.
+Personal security devices, such as the SPC Wireless Personal Alarm, increase the confidence and security of bank employees SiPass meets current IT security requirements for data protection and delivers the highest data security through encrypted data transmission throughout the network.
 SiPass is one Vanderbilt solution used at Bank Pekao, a Polish financial institution considered to be one of the safest banks at the pan-European level.

 Security in banking is an essential issue.
 It requires thoughtful attention and procedure while allowing room for agility, adaptability, and dependability – flagship traits of the Vanderbilt brand.
 Banks wish to operate in an open and friendly layout while ultimately safeguarding their customers, staff, and assets.
 Vanderbilt’s solutions respond to these expectations and enable effective safeguarding foundations to be laid.